-And, some of that work is best done with each other.
+Some of that work is best done with each other.
 We offer a lot of options at Saint David’s, and we co-sponsor events at other area Churches as well.
 Gathering with brothers and sisters in Christ is important.

-I hope everyone will make a particular effort to attend the three services at the core of Holy Week: Maundy Thursday; Good Friday; and Easter Sunday.
+I encourage everyone to make a particular effort to attend the three services at the core of Holy Week: Maundy Thursday; Good Friday; and Easter Sunday.
 Those three services encapsulate in miniature the entire gospel story.
 We hear the story of the first time Christians gathered around the table to celebrate the Eucharist.
 We hear again the awful events of Christ’s death.
 Finally, we hear the good news of great joy that Christ has risen, that Christ is alive, that Christ has defeated sin and death, and opened the way for us to experience eternal life.